dogetest/economy_state/README.md

 # dogestate
 Dogestate minetest mod

+Charges player a fee when digging or placing.
+Also adds "freedman" privilege, for whom fees wont apply.

 Depends on dogeconomy mod.

-Charges player a fee when digging or placing.